statsmodels/statsmodels/docs/source/mixed_linear.rst

 dependence structure depending on which parameterization is being used.

-2. The situation where the random effects covariance matrix is singular is numerically challenging.
-Small changes in the covariance parameters may lead to large changes in the likelihood and derivatives.

-3. The optimization strategy is to optionally perform a few EM steps, followed by optionally performing a few steepest descent steps, followed by conjugate gradient descent using one of the scipy gradient optimizers.
+2. The optimization strategy is to optionally perform a few EM steps, followed by optionally performing a few steepest descent steps, followed by conjugate gradient descent using one of the scipy gradient optimizers.
 The EM and steepest descent steps are used to get